dladlk/delis/Readme.md

 ## <a id="functionality">Functionality</a>

-Key functionality of the project is registration of Danish organisations in OpenPEPPOL network and implementation of corner three in [4 corner model](https://ec.europa.eu/cefdigital/wiki/display/CEFDIGITAL/Message+exchange) (documnets receiving) and corner two for message responses (documents sending).
-To simplify integration with OpenPEPPOL, documents can be converted to OIOUBL format, already supported by all public Danish orgianisations.
+Key functionality of the project is registration of Danish organisations in OpenPEPPOL network and implementation of corner three in [4 corner model](https://ec.europa.eu/cefdigital/wiki/display/CEFDIGITAL/Message+exchange) (documents receiving) and corner two for message responses (documents sending).
+To simplify integration with OpenPEPPOL, documents can be converted to OIOUBL format, already supported by all public Danish organisations.

 This includes: